-Whether it’s your first baby or fourth, every pregnant mama looks forward to feeling flutters and kicks from her baby.
+Whether it’s your first baby or fourth, every pregnant mama looks forward to feeling flutters and experiencing that precious baby kicking.

 Known as ‘quickening’ it’s a reassuring sign that your baby is growing and thriving.

-Not all the movements you can feel are actually kicks from your baby.
+Not all the movements you can feel are actually your baby kicking.

 Babies spend plenty of time moving their hands and exploring the uterus, hiccupping, changing sides and even doing somersaults.

 Pregnancy is full of wonder.
 If you’ve ever wondered what all those baby movements actually mean, here are 9 facts about baby kicking that you should know: